'We're stuck': Floodwaters could take weeks to recede from this Ascension Parish community

 Some parts of the Baton Rouge region saw a sudden rush of water seep into their homes last week during a deluge that dumped more than 13 inches of rain in some places.
 But the flooding in the Bluff Swamp area happened more slowly as water form overflowing creeks and bayous accumulated.

-A week later, the water now has nowhere else to drain, and it could take weeks before the ground dries.
+A week later, the water now has nowhere else to drain, and it could take weeks before the ground dries unless the vast pools are pumped out

 "We're stuck because the water can't go anywhere," said Catherine Zeringue, 66, who lives along Bluff Road, on the edge of the Spanish Lake Basin.